bentomhall/nih-system/homebrewery/world/people.md

 **Status.**  regional (Western Noefra)

+**Languages.** You know Common and Too-til (Giantish).
+You can read Tumni with some proficiency.

 **Child of Order(+).**  After you roll an ability check, saving throw, or attack roll but before you know the outcome, you can replace the number rolled with a 10.
-You can use this trait a number of times equal to your proficiency bonus, regaining expended uses when you finish a long rest.
+Once you use this feature, you cannot do so again until you finish a long rest.

+**High Altitude Acclamation.** You are at home at high altitudes and in cold climates, feeling no ill effects of either.
+Magical or unnatural cold still affects you unless you have resistance.

 **Powerful Build.**  You count as one size larger for determining encumbrance, pulling and lifting objects, and grappling or shoving.

+#### Tuuran
+The Tuura Adam built their civilization in the original jazuu homeland, deep in the Giant's Spine.
+They boast the only complete Titanwall, and their society is heavily entwined with the true giants created there.
+They take "fair competition" to an extreme; they do *everything* by the literal book, a collection of the "perfect ways to do things" that has grown and changed as new methods are discovered.

+**Ability Score Increase.** +1 Constitution, +1 Wisdom

+**Additional Proficiencies.** You are proficient in your choice of Athletics, Acrobatics, or Arcana.
+You also are proficient in one artisan's tool of your choice.

+**Review the Codex.** When you finish a long rest, you can pick a skill or tool you are not proficient in.
+You gain proficiency in that skill or tool until you finish a long rest.

+**Increased Order.** You can use your Child of Order ability on any ability check, saving throw, or attack roll by a creature you can see within 60 feet instead of only on yourself.

+#### Frost-born
+The armies of the Hungering Frost were mostly jazuu and goblins.
+Many of them remained behind when the planar forces retreated, forming tribes and clans in the Nocthian Caldera.
+They retain a portion of their connection to elemental ice.
+Unlike their Tuuran cousins, they are much less obsessed with order or with the giant transformation and have no Titanwall of their own.

+**Ability Score Increase.** +1 Constitution, +1 Strength

+**Additional Proficiencies.** You are proficient in Survival and Ngyon Toi (Goblin).

+**Freezing Attunement.** Your connection with Ice gives you resistance to cold damage.
+In addition, you ignore difficult terrain caused by ice, snow, or other similar factors.

+**Freezing Touch.** As a bonus action, you can imbue your attacks with ice for one minute.
+Each time you hit with a weapon attack for the duration, you deal an additional 1d4 cold damage.
+Once during the duration when you hit, you can choose to force the creature to make a Strength saving throw against a DC of 8 + your proficiency bonus + your Strength modifier.
+On a failed save, the creature is restrained by ice until the end of your next turn.

 \page
 ### Ophidian
-{{note
-#### Ophidians of Quartus
 The gwerin masters who ruled the Jungle of Fangs before they abruptly vanished about 400 years ago were obsessed with snakes.
 Hence the fang-kin humans...and their distant relatives, the ophidians.
-Their ancestors were humans who were biomagically infused with snake essence to a much greater degree than their kin.
+Their ancestors were humans who were bio-magically infused with snake essence to a much greater degree than their kin.
 To this day, they retain visual markers and altered physiology.
 Some of them suffer extreme mutations; their kin-folk often resort to extreme ritual magics to stabilize them in human/snake-hybrid forms so they don't die.
 Those hybrids are outcast except among the most isolated tribes.
-}}

 Physically, playable ophidians are very close to fang-kin humans, except that their eyes are slitted and their tongues are forked.
 They tend to be extremely charming, almost magically so, and flexible to an extreme.